Weisfeiler and Leman go sparse: Towards scalable higher-order graph embeddings: Practicality, barriers ahead, and possible road maps

-As~\cref{loco} shows, the $\delta$-$k$-WL and the $\delta$-$k$-LWL have the same power in terms of distinguishing non-isomorphic graphs.
-Although for dense graphs the local algorithm will have the some running time, for sparse graphs the running time for each iteration can be upper-bounded by $|V(G)^k|\cdot kd$, where $d$ denotes the maximum or average degree of the graph.
-Hence, the local algorithm takes the sparsity of the underlying graph into account, resulting in improved computation times compared to the non-local $\delta$-$k$-WL and the $k$-WL, see~\cref{exp}.
-Moreover, this also allows us to employ implementations based on sparse linear algebra routines~\cite{Ker+2014}.
+As~\cref{loco} shows, the \pluskwl and its corresponding neural architecture, the \localkwln$\!\!^+$, have the same power in distinguishing non-isomorphic graphs as \deltakwl.
+Although for dense graphs, the local algorithms will have the same running time, for sparse graphs, the running time for each iteration can be upper-bounded by $|n^k|\cdot kd$, where $d$ denotes the maximum or average degree of the graph.
+Hence, the local algorithm takes the sparsity of the underlying graph into account, resulting in improved computation times compared to the non-local \deltakwl and the \kwl (for the same number of iterations).
+These observations also translate into practice, see~\cref{exp}.
+The same arguments can be used in favor of the \localkwl and \localkwln, which lead to even sparser algorithms.